Meitinger/SharePointSnapIn/README.md

     private string[] GetLogonNamesOfDirectReportsFromUser(KMOAPICapture.UserInfo user)
     {
-        // the implementation if this method is beyond the scope of this example ...
+        // the implementation of this method is beyond the scope of this example ...
     }